Lemons, Lavender, & Laundry

 The directions for cleaning wood blinds could not be easier.

-Cleaning Wood Blinds with a microfiber dusting mitt
+Dusting Wood Blinds with a dusting glove

 Love it?
 Pin it!